The Key Management secrets engine supports lifecycle management of keys in AWS KMS

 Keys are securely transferred from the secrets engine to AWS KMS regions in accordance with the AWS KMS Bring Your Own Key specification.

-Customer master keys (CMKs) with imported key material are not eligible for
+AWS KMS keys with imported key material are not eligible for

 automatic key rotation